SimpleBro/Road-energy-profile/README.md

 # Bachelor's thesis project
 This repository contains the C# source code of my Bachelor's  thesis project.
+This project was my first "out of class" programming project.

 ## Important
 * The main FCD (Floating Car Data) data set is confidential and thus is not included in the repository.